keystonejs/keystone/docs/content/blog/general-availability.md

 - [JSON field](/docs/fields/json)
 - [17 example projects](/docs/examples) to explore Keystone's many features and get you up and running on the web

 This release completes a body of work that make **Keystone 6 our best developer experience yet**.
 If you've been waiting to tryout Keystone 6 **there's never been a better time**.
-Just `npm create keystone-app` or read our [getting started guide](/docs/getting-started) to take your first steps.
+Just `npm create keystone-app@latest` or read our [getting started guide](/docs/getting-started) to take your first steps.

 ## What's Next